The art and process of forming fabrics by looping a single thread,

 whole series of loops which go to form one length or round are

-retained on one or more needles, while a new series is being formed on
+or more needles, while a new series is being formed on

 a separate needle.
 Netting is performed by knotting threads into